Charter of Human Rights and Responsibilities

 Families are entitled to protection.
 Children have the same rights as adults with added protection according to their best interests.

-Every person has the right to take part in public life, such as the right to vote or run for public office.
+Every person has the right to take part in public life and services, such as the right to vote or run for public office.

 Cultural rights (section 19)

 People can have different family, religious or cultural backgrounds.
-They can enjoy their culture, declare and practice their religion and use their languages.
+They have a right to enjoy their culture, declare and practice their religion and use their languages.
 Aboriginal persons hold distinct cultural rights.

 Property rights (section 20)